Cybernorse/Nodejs_file_manager/README.md

 # Nodejs_file_manager
 This web based file manager is build on Nodejs using Cloud commander(lib==cloudcmd) is being used as middleware for expressjs(lib==express) and is quit simple and easy to use.

 Installing:
-sudo apt-get install npm |---- (node package manager) sudo npm install npm@latest -g |---- (install the latest npm) sudo npm cache clean -f |---- (clean up the cache) sudo npm install -g n |---- (install the nodejs)
+sudo apt-get install npm |---- (node package manager)\n sudo npm install npm@latest -g |---- (install the latest npm) sudo npm cache clean -f |---- (clean up the cache) sudo npm install -g n |---- (install the nodejs)